 - If we have a talent or interest to share, volunteering to lead an Interest Group is an easy way to become more involved.

 - Attending the four luncheons is another way to enjoy the fellowship of other women.
 The luncheon programs are varied so as to educate and to entertain our members.

 WAHHI’s commitment to the community is strong.
 At the Holiday luncheon, members bring presents and donations to benefit children’s organizations on Hilton Head Island and greater Bluffton.
 In the spring, the organization presents Youth Community Service Awards to seniors from Hilton Head and Bluffton High Schools who have demonstrated outstanding community service.
-At the end of the year, discretionary funds are distributed to local charities.

 The Women’s Association of Hilton Head Island will continue to meet the goals as envisioned by our founders because of the dedication and participation of each of our members.